Culture of Cambodia

 Throughout Cambodia's long history, religion has been a major source of cultural inspiration.
-Over nearly three millennia, Cambodians have developed a unique Cambodian culture and belief system from the syncreticism of indigenous animistic beliefs and the Indian religions of Buddhism and Hinduism.
-Indian culture and civilization, including its languages and arts reached mainland Southeast Asia around the 1st century AD.
+Over nearly two millennia, Cambodians have developed a unique Cambodian culture and belief system from the syncreticism of indigenous animistic beliefs and the Indian religions of Buddhism and Hinduism.
+Cambodia's achievements in art, architectures, music, and dance from the 9th and 14th century have had a great influence on many neighboring kingdoms, namely Thailand and Laos.
+The effect of Khmer culture can still be seen today in those countries, as they share many close characteristics with current-day Cambodia.
+The Tai borrowed from the Khmer many elements of Indianized Khmer culture, including royal ceremonies, customs followed at the court, and especially the Indian epic Ramayana, which influenced not only literature but also classical dance.
+Even in modern Thai culture the legacy of ancient Khmer culture is still evident.

-It is generally believed that seafaring merchants brought Indian customs and culture to ports along the Gulf of Thailand and the Pacific en route to trade with China.
-The Kingdom of Funan was most probably the first Cambodian state to benefit from this influx of Indian ideas.
-There is also French colonial influence as well.

 History

-The Golden age of Cambodia was between the 9th and 14th century, during the Angkor period, during which it was a powerful and prosperous empire that flourished and dominated almost all of inland Southeast Asia.
-Angkor eventually collapsed after much in-fighting between royalty and constant warring with its increasingly powerful neighbors, notably Siam and Dai Viet.
-Many temples from this period like Bayon and Angkor Wat still remain today, scattered throughout Thailand, Cambodia, Laos, and Vietnam as a reminder of the grandeur of Khmer arts and culture.
+The Golden Age of Cambodia was between the 9th and 14th centuries, during the Angkor period, during which it was a powerful and prosperous empire that flourished and dominated almost all of inland Southeast Asia.
+Angkor eventually collapsed after much intensive in-fighting between royalty and constant warring with its increasingly powerful neighbors, notably Siam and Dai Viet.
+Many temples from this period like Bayon and Angkor Wat remain today, scattered throughout Thailand, Cambodia, Laos, and Vietnam as a reminder of the grandeur of Khmer arts and culture.

-Cambodia's unparalleled achievements in art, architectures, music, and dance during this period have had a great influence on many neighboring kingdoms, namely Thailand and Laos.
-The effect of Angkorian culture can still be seen today in those countries, as they share many close characteristics with current-day Cambodia.